someparty/someparty/source/acknowledgements.html.markdown

 layout: page
 ---

-The Some Party logo was developed by [Jordan Versluis](http://www.jordanversluis.net/).

-The photo in the site header is by [Courtney Michaud](http://www.courtneymichaudphotography.com).
+The photo in the background of the Some Party header is by [Courtney Michaud](http://www.courtneymichaudphotography.com).
 It's of [The Beverleys](https://thebeverleys.bandcamp.com/) playing at an [IndoorShoes](http://www.indoorshoesmusic.com) show at the Detour Music Hall in St. Catharines, Ontario on March 28, 2014.

+[Jordan Versluis](http://www.jordanversluis.net/) designed the Some Party logo.

-The Some Party website is build with [Middleman](https://middlemanapp.com/), an open source static website generator written in Ruby.
-It utilizes the functional CSS framework [Tachyons](http://tachyons.io/).
+I build the Some Party website with [Middleman](https://middlemanapp.com/), an open source static website generator written in Ruby.
+The site utilizes the functional CSS framework [Tachyons](http://tachyons.io/) and is hosted at [GitHub](https://github.com/someparty/someparty).

-I owe an enormous debt to my team at [JMR Logics](https://www.jmr.ca) for the use of equipment to work on this project.
+Thanks to my day-job team at [JMR Logics](https://www.jmr.ca) for the after-hours use of equipment to work on this project.

 I owe a similarly enormous debt to Aubin Paul and everyone who volunteers their time to [Punknews.org](https://www.punknews.org) for maintaining the illusion that I'm someone with something to say about independent music.